seasalt-ai/newweb/content/blog/en/75-SeaChat-vs-Amazon-Lex.md

 *SeaChat vs. Amazon Lex*
 </center>

-Study has shown the difference of intent/entity based NLU vs. LLM-based NLU is [in the millions](https://seasalt.ai/blog/73-intent-entity-based-nlu-vs-genai-llm-based-nlu/?utm_source=blog): in terms of training examples, it’s 630,000 examples versus a mere 32.
+Research shows that the difference between intent/entity-based NLU and LLM-based NLU is [millions](https://seasalt.ai/blog/73-intent-entity-based-nlu-vs-genai-llm-based-nlu/?utm_source=blog): 630,000 examples versus just 32 for training.
 This dramatic reduction in training data requirements translates to significant cost savings for businesses adopting GenAI/LLM-based NLU.

-## Setting Sail for a More Engaging Chat Experience
+## Set Sail for More Engaging Chat Experience

-The future of Conversational AI lies in natural, engaging interactions.
-While Amazon Lex has served its purpose, SeaChat offers a revolutionary approach powered by LLMs.
-In the battle of Conversational AI platforms, SeaChat emerges as the clear winner, offering seamless integration, extensive customization options, and built-in analytics tools that surpass Amazon Lex.
-Ready to unlock the full potential of Conversational AI?
-[Upgrade to SeaChat today](https://chat.seasalt.ai/?utm_source=blog) and revolutionize your customer interactions.
+The future of conversational AI lies in natural, engaging interactions.
+While Amazon Lex has served its purpose, SeaChat offers a revolutionary approach powered by LLM.
+In the battle of conversational AI platforms, SeaChat stands out with seamless integration, extensive customization options, and built-in analytics tools, surpassing Amazon Lex.
+Ready to unleash the full potential of conversational AI?
+[Upgrade to SeaChat now](https://chat.seasalt.ai/?utm_source=blog) and revolutionize your customer interactions.